eagletrt/ecu-sw/Docs/README.md

 # Docs Folder
-This folder contains documentation and reference materials related to the ECU FSM design and implementation.
+This folder contains reference materials related to the ECU FSM design and implementation.

+In particular, given the importance of a clear and available documentation, the report can also be found in the official team documentaion website.

+## Report Link
+You can view the latest version of the report on [docs.eagletrt](https://docs.eagletrt.it/doc/ecu-doc-fsm-WDWvubyoMu).

 ## Files
-- **ECU.pdf** — Work-in-progress Typst report describing the design and implementation of the ECU Finite State Machine (FSM).
+- **ECU.pdf** — Work-in-progress report describing the design and implementation of the ECU FSM.
 - **fsm.dot** — Graphviz DOT source file defining the FSM’s states and transitions.
 - **fsm.png** — Rendered image of the current FSM version, generated from the DOT file.

-## Report Link (Typst)
-You can view the latest version of the report [here](https://typst.app/project/rz4l8voQHA2EcFTU84lzUn).

 ## Notes
 The report, image, and FSM design evolve frequently as development progresses throughout the season.
-Always refer to the latest Typst project link above for the most up-to-date version of the report.
+Always refer to the official team documentation website for the most up-to-date version of the report.